View Geary Oxley's Obituary on https://www.wvgazettemail.com/ and share memories

 Geary was well known for his beautiful stonework, his strong character, sense of humor, his dedication to his family and friends, and his delicious homemade fudge.

-In addition to his parents, he is preceded in death by his loving wife, Evelyn; and brothers, Jim, Tom, and Richard Oxley.
+In addition to his parents, he was preceded in death by his loving wife, Evelyn; and brothers, Jim, Tom, and Richard Oxley.

-Geary is survived by his children, Gregory E. Oxley (Tammy), Bradford W. Oxley (Melissa), Geary G. Oxley (Christie), and Gail L. Salmons (Conrad Keeler); ten grandchildren, Ashley, Kayla, Cody, Jessica, Logan, Nicholas, Grant, Adrianna, Kristen, and Kimberly; six great grandchildren, Jermaine Jr., Takiyah, James, Ryan, Natalie Elizabeth, and Natalie Grace; brothers, Robert "Bob" Oxley, and William "Bill" Oxley, and Edward "Bo" Oxley; sisters, Diane Roberts, Carol McCutcheon, and Regina "Jeanie" Stewart; as well as a multitude of friends and family.
+Geary is survived by his children, Gregory E. Oxley (Tammy), Bradford W. Oxley (Melissa), Geary G. Oxley (Christie), and Gail L. Salmons (Conrad Keeler); 10 grandchildren, Ashley, Kayla, Cody, Jessica, Logan, Nicholas, Grant, Adrianna, Kristen, and Kimberly; seven great-grandchildren, Jermaine Jr., Takiyah, James, Ryan, Natalie Elizabeth, Natalie Grace, and Bentley; brothers, Robert "Bob" Oxley, and William "Bill" Oxley, and Edward "Bo" Oxley; sisters, Diane Roberts, Carol McCutcheon, and Regina "Jeanie" Stewart; as well as a multitude of friends and family.